FunKuchenlol/Workout-Buddy/README.md

 ## TODO (new):

-- [ ] better UX (already working on it ✨)
-- [ ] .gitignore should not ignore saved_pictures but the contents of it
+- [ ] .gitignore should not ignore saved_pictures but not the contents in it
-- [ ] Use same cardlayout for edit and delete.
-Edit can have same editing site as add_device, but user needs to see the saved values while editing (Need to think how I want to present that)
-- [ ] Database changes (unfortunately 😭) and all changes that come with that...:
 - [ ] Devices, that save active time (in min), no break time and no sets (aka. stamina devices)
-- [ ] Devices, that save repetitions, breaktime (in s) and sets (aka. strength devices)
 - [ ] Add device needs an choosing screen then, where the user can choose between adding a stamina, or strength device

 ## TODO (in general):